manthanugemuge/speed-typing-game/README.md

-# Speed-Typing-Game
+# Speed Typing Game
-Speed Typing Game using Python.
+Speed Typing Game made using Python.

 ## About the Project